-Many existing lots in the MidCoast are on steep slopes, and in many cases, the topography of a site is its key natural characteristic.
+Discussion: Many existing lots in the Midcoast are on steep slopes, and in many cases, the topography of a site is its key natural characteristic.
 New homes and major additions should be designed so that the structure will follow the existing contours of the land.
 A building's appearance of bulk can be reduced by shaping the building forms so that they harmonize rather than contrast with the existing topography.

 While projects proposing the use of either manufactured homes or stock building plans are not prohibited, such projects may encounter difficulty in conforming to the existing topography and to other design standards.
-Applicants for such projects should be prepared to consider design changes when necessary to comply with the standards of this Section.
+Applicants for such projects should be prepared to the standards of this section.